StarBeast — Alien: Resurrection

 The Aliens also went through a number of other aesthetic changes.
 Woodruff said in the Unnatural Mutation featurette: “the biggest change that we did to the Alien was to make him seem more cunning or more vicious.
 In terms of the way to do that, designwise, was to look for more directional lines, sharper angles, and a lot of art elements that went into it.
 We had the dome, for example, [which] is more pointed this time around; the chin is more pointed and brought forward; we’ve exaggerated the shoulders; elements of the ribcage appear to stand out more and help reduce the forms around it.
 It’s like a process of [total] honing, refining something each time you go through it.”

 These changes were also influenced by Jeunet and director of photography Darius Khondji’s own visual style.
 Returning from the previous incarnation was the dome, but the shape of the head was significantly elongated (by about 10 inches) and modified — making the front more streamlined, with a pointed chin, and the phallic silhouette of the back of the head more subtle, by elongating and flattening it on the underside.
-Also returning were the four back appendages, this time able to move independently.
-The Resurrection Aliens also have digitigrade legs, a trait which may or may not indicate that their phenotype displays latent Queen-like characteristics usually absent in Warriors.
-The leg structure was proposed because the digital effects could actually allow to properly portray it.
+Within the dome, the Alien’s skull displays an overlapping ridge pattern, as well as indentations evocative of eye sockets and subtle nostril holes.
+The four back appendages were reimplemented into the silhouette, this time able to move independently.
+The Resurrection Aliens also have digitigrade legs — an idea proposed because the digital effects could actually allow to properly portray it.
 Jeunet recalled: “I remember they proposed to put the legs in three parts, a little bit like a frog, because this time we could see the legs.
 It was the first time because [the CGI could allow it].”